Skip to main content

 Though we would recommend consulting your GP first if considering with an allergy.
 Whey protein does not typically cause any adverse effects on your body and there are no risks when consuming.
 Ensure when selecting your whey protein powder that you take a look at the ingredients list, as often there can be hidden sugars, which if consumed on a regular basis could cause a health hazard.

 With serious excessive consumption of protein, there have been side effects such as stomach cramps, reduced appetite and headaches, although this is only seen in a very select few.
-It’s important to note that whey protein should be consumed with a varied balanced diet and exercise too.
+It’s important to note that whey protein should be consumed with a varied, balanced diet.

 Is Whey Protein Dangerous For Health?

-When Whey Protein is consumed with a varied balanced diet and exercise it can be very beneficial for improving strength and helping with recovery and overall boosting your body composition.
+When Whey Protein is consumed with a varied balanced diet and exercise it can be very beneficial for overall health and wellbeing.

 Is Whey Protein A Steroid?